THE ENGLISH MAJOR

 Members of the department

 The English major requires ten semester courses.
-The following distribution requirements aim to provide majors with a broad understanding of literatures in English and of the key questions and intellectual strategies that shape the discipline of literary study -- and with the opportunity to work independently at an advanced level.
+The following requirements aim to provide majors with a broad understanding of literatures in English, acquaint them with the key questions and intellectual strategies that shape the discipline of literary study, and offer them the opportunity to work independently at an advanced level.